LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 You can now do any of the following:

-- Turn on the following toggles, under **Capabilities**, to support SDK-specific features:
+- Turn on the following toggles, under **Capabilities**, to support push notifications and structured content:
   - **Push**: Notifies the user when a new message from the remote user is received.
   - **Maps**: Shows location in the map.